Staon/otest2/docs/reference/assertions.md

     const ContainerA_& a_, const ContainerB_& b_);
 ```

-The item-wise assertions apply the specified comparator on each pair of items
+The item-wise assertions apply the specified relational comparator on each pair
-with the same index in both lists *a_* a *b_*.
+of items with the same index in both lists *a_* a *b_*.
 The assertion passes if
 all pairs pass.
 If the lists are different size the assertion fails.

 The items of the lists must be printable by the `operator <<` or they must